OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

 #### Deploying to Payara

-As mentioned, Octopus Deploy contains specific templates for deploying to Tomcat and Wildfly.
+Octopus Deploy contains specific templates for deploying to Tomcat and Wildfly.
 Payara, however, contains an autodeploy feature that makes creating a Payara template unnecessary.
 By placing the .war file in a specific folder, Payara automatically deploys the application to the server.

 ##### Add Deploy Java Archive step
 Within your Octopus Deploy project, add a **Deploy a Java Archive** step to your process.